-Benzo addiction can easily develop because of the way benzodiazepines “take the brakes off” of dopamine producing neurons.
-Like other addictive drugs, benzodiazepines cause abrupt surges of dopamine in the brain’s reward center.
-This creates feelings of wellbeing, and even euphoria at high enough doses.
-Excessive dopamine in the brain is usually prevented by inhibitory chemicals that restrain dopamine production when necessary; benzos weaken this influence, allowing for unnatural surges of the neurotransmitter.
-Dopamine is associated with movement, emotion, and motivation, and is a crucial part of the brain’s reward system, which essentially trains us to repeat life-sustaining activities like eating.
+Benzo addiction can easily develop because of the way benzodiazepines “take the brakes off” of dopamine-producing neurons.
+Like other addictive drugs, benzodiazepines cause sudden surges of dopamine in the brain’s reward center.
+This creates feelings of well-being, and even euphoria at high enough doses.
+Excessive dopamine in the brain is usually prevented by inhibitory chemicals that restrain dopamine production when necessary; benzos weaken this influence, allowing for incredible surges of the neurotransmitter.
+Dopamine is associated with movement, emotion, and motivation, and is a crucial part of the brain’s reward system, which trains us to repeat life-sustaining activities like eating.

 A recent survey found that the annual percentage of Americans who filled benzodiazepine prescriptions increased by 30% between 1996 and 2013.
 Even more worrying, the amount of medicine prescribed overall doubled in that same time span.
 Most of these prescriptions (56%) are prescribed for anxiety, and the rest for other issues such as muscle spasms, seizures, panic disorders, depression, severe premenstrual syndrome, and insomnia.